davefes/ESP-Now-repeater/README.md

   of the device can be determined
 - the wdt_feed(), if used, needs to go in the for loop on the repeater and the local
+- subsequent testing indicates that using the same CYCLE_TIME for all three units is probably not the most reliable approach.
+  Testing continues with 60 seconds for the remote, 65 seconds for the repeater and 70 seconds for the local.

 Best place to get help would be on the Micropython forum: https://forum.micropython.org/viewtopic.php?f=18&t=9177